psyomn/bcgj10/story/outline.md

 ## Segment 6

 #### Scene
+  * progressive removal of elements on successive rewinds
+  * the box, the table, the door, all decorative elements
+  * ultimately a white room with a gun on the floor

 #### Content

   * You didn't think it'd be that easy, did you?
-  * the room has been stripped down
-  * the door and any furniture is gone
-  * all that is left are bare walls, a small table, and the box labelled key
-  * it is open with the gun visible inside
+  * I can assure you, whatever control you think you have in this situation is an illusion.
   * [ rewind | take the exit ]
+    * Oh.
+No. That didn't fix it.
-  * remove the box
+    * Maybe the next try?
+Perhaps?
-  * the gun sits naked on the table
+    * You could give it a go, of course.
+    * Or you could do what you know is right.
   * [ rewind | take the exit ]
+    * Just do it!
+    * You wanted out.
+There's the exit.
+    * If someone was in the way of you getting out and you had that in your hand you do whatever you needed to do to get them out of your way.
+    * You're in the way.
+    * Do what you need to do.
-  * remove the table
+    * Take the exit.
-  * the gun sits on the floor of the empty room in front of the player
   * [ rewind | take the exit ]
-  * then all the distractions... a white room with a gun prominently in the middle of the floor
-  * [ take the exit ]
     * You take as long as I need.
 I've got as much time as you've got.
-Substantially more, truth be told.
+    * Substantially more, truth be told.

-## General Collection
+    * I think,
+  * [ take the exit ]